Emb3rs-Project/Emb3rs-Project/README.md

 make docker-dev-build
 ```

-The script will ask to you if you paste the Nova path in platform, awnser with y or n.
+The script will ask if did you paste the Laravel Nova path in platform, then answer with y or n.

-After build, run below command to up containers:
+After build, run command to up containers:
 ```shell
 make docker-dev-up
 ```